google/flax/docs_nnx/examples/machine_translation.md

     return jnp.mean(loss)
 ```

-While in the original tutorial most of the model and training details happen inside keras, we make them explicit here in our step functions, which are later used in `train_one_epoch` and `eval_model`.
+While in the original tutorial most of the model and training details happen inside keras, we make them explicit here in our step functions, which are later used in `train_one_epoch` and `evaluate_model`.

+`train_step` runs a single forward pass, computes the loss, calculates gradients with `nnx.value_and_grad`, and applies them via the optimizer.
+It is JIT-compiled for performance.

 ```python
 @nnx.jit